 Although you certainly can mimic traditional decorative patterns like dots and swirls, don't feel artistically confined, as Rios says artists typically decorate the skulls however they feel inspired.
 Some artists even choose to employ other materials, like tin foil and colored paper, to truly customize the look.
 The only hard rule is to let the icing dry for at least an hour before setting the skulls out to adorn an ofrenda.

-You can find more instructions for sugar skulls at this Hungry Happenings and decorating help at the video below.
+You can find more instructions for sugar skulls at Hungry Happenings and decorating help at the accompanying video.

 Now That's Cool

 In 2019, Mattel announced that a Barbie Dia De Muertos Doll would be added to their signature collection of dolls inspired by popular culture.
 Demand was so high that the doll sold out just one day after release, despite some criticism that the product was little more than cultural appropriation in action.
 The doll was popular enough that Mattel has released a new one every year since for Day of the Dead.

 Another name for a sugar skull is "calaveras de azúcar."